-The work through May 2022 has mainly focused on selecting a new material of construction for the insulating parts to reduce possible absorption of oil by the insulators.
-Adsorbing components from crude oil could lead to a change in size and possibly to unanticipated mechanical and electrical properties.
-The new material shows minimal change and is over 90% improved than the previous insulating material in accelerated aging tests.
+The work through May 2022 mainly focused on selecting a new material of construction for the insulating parts to reduce possible absorption of oil by the insulators.
+Absorbing components from crude oil could lead to a change in size and possibly to unanticipated mechanical and electrical properties.